 If you want to go to university, you will have to apply through a central admissions service known as UCAS (the Universities and Colleges Admissions Service).
-It costs £12 to apply for one course, or £23 to apply for multiple courses.
+It costs £20 to apply for one course, or £26 to apply for multiple courses.
+Please speak to your school or college first if you have difficulty in affording the application fee.
+Most schools and colleges will cover the cost of your application fee if you can’t afford this yourself.
 Each student can apply for a maximum of 5 courses, at different universities or the same university.
 You should be aware though that for medicine, vet and dentistry you can only apply for 4 specific courses (e.g. vet) and a related subject (e.g. biology), and if you want to go to Oxford or Cambridge, you can only apply for one course from one of the two universities.
 You should also know that there is no way to list the universities in order of preference and universities cannot see where else you’ve applied to.
 Having a preference, or at least showing that you have one in your UCAS statement, is a bad idea because it may stop other universities from offering you a place.

 The Application Form